xournalpp/xournalpp.github.io/docs/community/other-software.md

 ## Joplin

 If you are looking for a text based note taking app with great organizational tools, you may want to try out [Joplin](https://joplinapp.org/).
 While Xournal++ excells in handwriting and PDF annotation, Joplin can organise your notes into notebooks in a nice tree structure and synchronize them via Cloud services like Nextcloud, Dropbox, OneDrive and WebDAV.
 You can attach all kind of files to a Joplin file, including Xournal++ `.xopp`-files.
 Xournal++ and Joplin complement each other pretty well, if you take handwritten notes in class (or elsewhere) and want to keep them nicely organized and synchronized.

+## OBS Studio

+For creating video recordings or live streams of lectures that you present using Xournal++ we recommend to use [OBS Studio](https://obsproject.com/).
+This free and open source tool is available on all major platforms.